davidhozic/discord-advertisement-framework/docs/source/guide/GUI/schema.rst

     :align: center
     :scale: 40%

-The window is automaticaly generated based on the :class:`~daf.client.ACCOUNT` definition and contains exactly the same parameters like the core object :class:`~daf.client.ACCOUNT`.
+The window is automaticaly generated based on the :class:`~daf.client.ACCOUNT`'s parameter annotations and contains exactly the same parameters like the core object :class:`~daf.client.ACCOUNT`.

 In the toolbar (top) we can observe 3 buttons and one toggle.
 The **Close** button closes the window and asks the user